Rami97rgb/llama3-custom-inference/README.md

 # Llama3-Custom-Inference
-This repo implements from scratch llama3 offline inference in Pytorch, and more importantly a custom flash attention decode CUDA kernel.
+This repo implements from scratch llama3 offline inference in Pytorch, and more importantly custom CUDA kernels for flash attention decode, rms norm, and rotary embdedding.
-This implementation reaches the same throughput in tokens per second as vLLM in single user and batched scenarios.
+This implementation reaches higher throughput in tokens per second than vLLM in single user and batched scenarios.
 The custom decode kernel reaches the same performance and memory bandwidth as the flash attention 2 inference kernel.

 **v1.0:** custom flash attention decode kernel.

 **v1.1:** custom rms norm kernel.

+**v1.2:** custom rotary positional encoding kernel.

 ## Test llama3 inference
 First install the requirements, then compile the custom flash attention decode kernels for llama3 (llama 3.x models with head sizes 64 and 128 are supported as long as they fit into a single GPU VRAM, and don't require tensor or pipeline parallelism), and load them as a Python module usable by Pytorch.
 Then you can select a llama3 model name from the Hugging Face hub, and test the inference implementation: